Valeriy Lobanovskyi Dynamo Stadium: Monuments

 In 1971, near the stadium was installed a monument of the Dynamo players involved in the game known in the Soviet historiography as the Death Match and the players who perished in the World War II.
 The sculpture is composed of steel, in which figures of four players are carved using high relief.
 The architects responsible for the sculpture, V. Bogdanovska and I. Maslenkov, are well known for designing stations of the Kyiv Metro.
 The sculptor was I. Gorovyi.
 The monument is located by the service entrance to the stadium, so many fans are unable to see it.

 On 11 May 2003, before the first anniversary of the death of Valeriy Lobanovskyi, a monument was opened.
 The famous coach is sitting on the trainer's bench and is watching a match.
 The pedestal is a large ball.
 The total weight is about 5 tonnes.
-The monument was create by a group of nine people led by the architect Vasil Klimenko and the sculptor Vladimir Filatov.
+The monument was created by a group of nine people led by the architect Vasil Klimenko and the sculptor Vladimir Filatov.
 The sculpture is located between the stadium and the main entrance to the stadiums.